yunkunrao/tendermint.com/content/docs/internals/block-structure.md

 and all other data must be validated against one of the merkle hashes in the `Header`.

 The `DataHash` can provide a nice check on the [Data](/docs/internals/tendermint-types#Data) returned in this same block.
-If you are streaming blocks and reacting on the data, you should at least validate that the `DataHash` is valid, if you are not waiting for the `LastCommit` from the next block to make sure it was properly signed.
+If you are subscribed to new blocks, via tendermint RPC, in order to display or process the new transactions you should at least validate that the `DataHash` is valid.
+If it is important to verify autheniticity, you must wait for the `LastCommit` from the next block to make sure the block header (including `DataHash`) was properly signed.

 The `ValidatorHash` contains a hash of the current [Validators](/docs/internals/tendermint-types#Validator).
 Tracking all changes in the